kiara-bermudez/SITE-Project1-Flixster/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+I want to shoutout the TA Snighda Singh.
+Although she didn't work with me on this project, her help on my Lab 3 was essential for me having the knowledge I need for this project.
+I'd also like to thank my two partners Andy Cordero and Gabriel Bremo for their help on this project!